KoBeWi/Godot-Text-Database/README.md

 ## RefCounted structs

-New in 1.3: Normally database entries are Dictionaries with the defined values.
+Normally database entries are Dictionaries with the defined values.
 As an alternative you can use pseudo-structs extending RefCounted.
 The loading will be marginally slower, but it allows for overall safer code and better performance when accessing entry properties.

 To use structs, call `define_from_struct(constructor)` method, where `constructor` is a Callable that creates your struct, e.g. `Struct.new`.
 Afterwards you can use `get_struct_array()` or `get_struct_dictionary()` which will return your database with the provided struct as values.